itsanup1/KrishiSetu/README.md

 ## 15. Deployment

-- Backend → Render or Railway free/hobby tier (Spring Boot JAR deploy)
+- Backend → FastAPI[PYTHON]
-- Frontend → Vercel or Netlify (React build deploy)
+- Frontend → Vercel (React build deploy)
 - Database → managed PostgreSQL instance on the same platform as backend, to avoid cross-network latency/config issues
-- Environment variables (DB credentials, Razorpay keys, JWT secret) set via the hosting platform's config — never hardcoded
+- Environment variables (DB credentials, Razorpay keys, JWT secret)

-## 16. Future Scope

-- Multi-language UI (Marathi, Hindi) for real rural usability
-- Ratings/reviews if not built in MVP
-- SMS notifications for low-connectivity users
-- Logistics/delivery tracking for input orders
-- Optional AI-based demand insights (deliberately excluded now, but a reasonable "future work" line in your report)

-## 17. Final Project Summary
+## 16. Final Project Summary

 Krishisetu is a two-module agritech platform: an input marketplace where farmers buy seeds/fertilizer/pesticides from vendors, and an equipment rental system where farmers or dealers list machinery and other farmers book it through a fairness-driven FCFS queue with automatic 24-hour-expiry handling.
 Built with React, FastAPI and PostgreSQL, deployed live. — the project's strength lies in a clean, correctly-implemented core workflow and a genuinely well-engineered scheduled-job queue mechanic.